ufocharles/FixLogo/README.md

 Solution to plan 2
 - make the page 600px which is the size of the logo, this helped the absolute positioning of the divs on the logo
-- after restricying the black dots to their 2 positions, i still had to keep track of which black has taken what position to allow the other black take the other position.
+- after restricting the black dots to their 2 positions, i still had to keep track of which black has taken what position to allow the other black take the other position.
 - used an array to store successful drop and check if i have all 5 dots dropped at every drop.

 Resources